alma-cdk/project/README.md

   ```sh
   npx cdk deploy -c account=dev -c environment=feature/abc-123
   ```
-  ... which means you don't need to define all the possibile environments ahead of time!
+  ... which means you don't need to define all the possible environments ahead of time!